7 Tips for Dads During Labor and Delivery - Baby Chick

 • “Do you still feel the baby moving?”

 If the color is clear, there is no distinct smell, and she can feel the baby move, you have up to 12 hours to get to the hospital.
-If she’s not feeling contractions after her water has broken, have her get up, go for a walk, sit on an exercise/birthing ball, do nipple stimulation, press on acupressure points, etc., to induce labor naturally and help contractions come.
+However, if she’s not feeling contractions after her water has broken, have her get up, go for a walk, sit on an exercise/birthing ball, do nipple stimulation, press on acupressure points, etc., to induce labor naturally and help contractions come.
 Because if you go to the hospital and there are no contractions, but her water is broken, they will not let you go back home, and she will be induced.

 4. Be an Active Participant